jian-carlo/todo/README.md

 ## Installation

-There is no installation just copy the contents of the `todo.sh` script into your own system.
+There is no installation just copy the content of the `todo.sh` script into your own system.

 ## Why I did this